 While crimes of criminal sexual conduct are undoubtedly among the worst things that can happen to a person, being mistakenly accused of criminal sexual conduct is just as bad.
 Having your life ripped away from you, including losing your job, freedom, children and more when you are actually innocent is among the worst nightmares one could imagine.
 It seems like an obvious necessity that laws like the proposed bill in Pennsylvania would be passed.
 Don't we want to make sure that we are convicting the right people?

 If you are accused of criminal sexual conduct in Michigan, don’t waste any time – please call for a consultation today.
-Whether your defense hinges on DNA evidence or perhaps the lack thereof, the lawyers at the Law Offices of Shannon M. Smith are experienced at handling all kinds of sex cases.
+Whether your defense hinges on DNA evidence or perhaps the lack thereof, the lawyers at the Smith Blythe, PC are experienced at handling all kinds of sex cases.
 The lawyers at our office routinely travel throughout Michigan to defend sex cases.
 In many cases, DNA is not involved.
 After a consultation with our office, you will see that there is hope, and there are a wide variety of defenses that might save your life.